VAYAKHEL

 CONTAINS 2 POSITIVE MITSVOT AND 1 PROHIBITION

-95. Exodus 25:8 Building the Beit HaMikdash (Holy Temple).
+95. Exodus 25:8 Building the Beit HaMikdash (Holy Temple)

-96. Exodus 25:15 Do not remove the rods from the Ark.
+96. Exodus 25:15 Do not remove the poles from the Ark

-97. Exodus 25:30 Fixing the showbread (lechem hapanim) and incense.
+97. Exodus 25:30 Arrange the Shewbread (Lechem hapanim) and the incense

 MISHPATIM